 A supervisor is a person who:

-holds a current full New Zealand driver licence for the class of vehicle
+• holds a current full New Zealand driver licence for the class you're learning to drive, and

-doesn’t have a supervisor condition on their New Zealand licence.
+• doesn't have a supervisor condition on their New Zealand licence, and

 If you’re converting a motorcycle licence and need to pass a practical test, you won’t be given a supervisor condition; you’ll be issued with a learner motorcycle licence.